TumeloKonaite/Support_Agent/README.md

 [![Tests](https://img.shields.io/badge/tests-pytest-0A9EDC.svg)](https://docs.pytest.org/)
 [![License](https://img.shields.io/badge/license-not%20specified-lightgrey.svg)](#license)

-A small FastAPI customer-support assistant for a beauty business.
+A small FastAPI customer-support assistant starter that can be adapted for many kinds of businesses.
 The app loads business-managed JSON documents, builds a support prompt from those documents and conversation history, calls OpenAI, and stores chat transcripts on disk.

 ## Features

 - FastAPI app with health, chat, and streaming chat endpoints.
 - OpenAI Responses API integration through an isolated LLM client.
-- JSON-backed business profile and support knowledge files.
+- JSON-backed business profile and support knowledge files that are easy to customize.
 - File-backed conversation history by `session_id`.
 - Layered structure for API routes, domain logic, infrastructure, and tests.
+- Designed to be forked and retuned for a new business with minimal code changes.

 ## Project Structure